 Ujwal DISCOM Assurance Yojana (UDAY).
 This is the financial turnaround and revival package for electricity distribution companies (DISCOMs) initiated by the Government of India.
-Government of Kerala and KSEBL have signed a memorandum of understanding (MoU) with the Government of India (GoI).
-The objective of signing the MoU is to improve the internal efficiency of the KSEBL.
+Kerala Government and KSEBL signed memorandum of understanding (MoU) with the Government of India (GoI).
+The objective of signing an MOU is to improve the internal efficiency of the KSEBL.
 No financial assistance is included in the MoU.
 The KSEBL has achieved important operational targets except for smart meter installation, ERP, and rural feeder audit.
 ERP, which is developed in house, is in the coding stage and feeder monitoring has been completed for rural feeders.
-The KSEBL has decided to not to implement smart metering.
+The KSEBL has decided to not to implement smart metering as on date.